Bern Switzerland Temple

-The Bern Switzerland Temple (formerly the Swiss Temple) is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church), was the church's first temple built in Europe, and the first built outside of North America.
+The Bern Switzerland Temple (formerly the Swiss Temple) is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) located in Münchenbuchsee, Switzerland.
+It was the church's first temple in Europe and the second outside of North America, after the Laie Hawaii Temple.
+The intent to build the temple was announced on 1 July 1952, by church president David O. McKay.